vgreg/vgreg.github.io/index.rst

 About
 -----

 Hello!
-I joined the HEC Montréal in 2018.
+I joined HEC Montréal in 2018.

 My main research interests are in information economics, mutual funds, market microstructure, big data and financial technologies.